aayushthakur17/UBC-food/readme.md

 The currently running version of the app uses the Flutter framework and is written in Dart.
 Requires flutter and an emulator to be installed.
 ### Additional Dependencies
 Google Firebase for data storage (see pubspec)

+## Task List
+Currently, tasks are limited to todos in the source code.
+See the ubc_food app directory.